 - A panel of UR faculty and staff will evaluate complete application packages.

-- Funding decisions will be announced on April 10.
+- Funding decisions will be announced on March 18.
 The Office of Undergraduate Research will maintain a waitlist of non-funded applicants, in order of descending application score, in the event that any student offered a Discover Grant withdraws their request or receives alternative funding.

 Award recipients will be responsible for

 International students: your award may be subject to withholding.
-Though you are likely eligible to apply for a tax refund in the spring through the IRS, please use the instructions provided to minimize any potential withholding.
+Although you are likely eligible to apply for a tax refund in the spring through the IRS, please use the instructions provided to minimize any potential withholding.